Cosmic Theories on Mistakes: Block Universe, Butterfly Effect & Quantum Realities

 An act or judgment that is misguided.

-A mistake is an error or fault that can result from Defective judgment, Deficient knowledge, or Carelessness.
+A mistake is an error or fault that can result from defective judgment, deficient knowledge, or carelessness.
 A mistake can be a wrong action, statement, or judgment.
-A mistake can also be something that we later regret or causes some struggle, loss, or pain.
+It can also be something that we later regret or that causes some struggle, loss, or pain.

 (Source: Generative AI)